datanucleus/docs-datanucleus/src/site/markdown/documentation/development/index.md

 ### Tagging

 Tagging is performed when we release a plugin, and the Maven _release_ plugin automatically creates tags with names of `{artifact_id}_{version}`
 (e.g datanucleus-core-3.2.11).
-Developers shouldn't have any need for adding other tags.
+Developers shouldn't have any need for adding other _tags_.

 <a name="versioning"/>